SreenivasVRao/sreenivasvrao.github.io/_pages/about.md

 **Hello. :)**

 I'm a 2nd year Masters student in the [College of Information & Computer Sciences](https://www.cics.umass.edu/), at UMass Amherst.
 I love all things Computer Vision and Machine Learning.
-Currently, I'm working with [Prof. Erik Learned-Miller](http://people.cs.umass.edu/~elm/) and [Huaizu Jiang](https://people.cs.umass.edu/~hzjiang/), primarily focusing on Self Supervised Learning.
+Currently, I'm working with [Prof. Erik Learned-Miller](http://people.cs.umass.edu/~elm/), [Prof. Liangliang Cao](http://people.cs.umass.edu/~llcao/) and [Huaizu Jiang](https://people.cs.umass.edu/~hzjiang/).
+I've been primarily focusing on Video Interpolation and Self Supervised Learning.

 Before coming to UMass, I completed my undergraduate studies at [SSN College of Engineering](http://www.ssn.edu.in/), Chennai, and graduated with a BEng in Electronics and Communication Engineering in 2017.